kherin/kondir/README.md

 ## Project Description

-A flutter mobile app for learning about the traffic signs in Mauritius
+A flutter-based mobile app for recognizing traffic signs in Mauritius by leveraging incremental machine-learning.